 It’s time for some sensory marketing

-This breed of consumers’ attachment to visuals can only go so far.
+This breed of consumer attachment to visuals can only go so far.
 Online engagement is healthy for the brand and the business, but as everybody is likely to point out, it can get old.

-The unique visuals you used to attract your online audience will stick with them for as long as they can remember, but do you know what really makes a mark on people’s lives?
+The unique visuals you use to attract your online audience will stick with them for as long as they can remember, but do you know what really makes a mark on people’s lives?
 Experience.

-And how do humans feel an experience?
+And how do humans feel about an experience?